 We’ve developed a number of tools and methods to improve the ability for companies to be informed and alerted to integration reliability issues.
-Insights is a lightweight dashboard developed by Dispatch that monitors integration health in real-time.
+Sentinel is a lightweight dashboard developed by Dispatch that monitors integration health in real-time.
 This tool gives users the ability to visualize historical integration performance to look for trends and patterns, as well as the ability to keep an eye on integrations that are currently in flight.
-Insights is designed specifically for Workday integrations and it can be connected directly to ticketing systems where it can generate prioritized alerts if integrations fail based on the type of failure and the importance of the integration.
+Sentinel is designed specifically for Workday integrations and it can be connected directly to ticketing systems where it can generate prioritized alerts if integrations fail based on the type of failure and the importance of the integration.

 The App ecosystem opportunity

 Overall, we’re huge fans of this new cloud-centric enterprise application world.
 We believe it truly unlocks value for organizations that was impossible to contemplate before now.
 And we believe the new organic IT infrastructures being created can rapidly adapt to change as new solutions emerge and business requirements evolve.
 The shift towards the cloud is fundamentally good for business, but business leaders do need to be proactive in addressing new challenges in managing complexity, security and reliability.
 Thankfully tools and methods to manage these issues are improving every day.